Dogs are natural-born predators. They like to run, hunt, chase after wildlife, and get dirty.

 What should I do if my dog has ticks

 Start by having a good understanding of what ticks look like on a dog and where they like to hide to avoid a tick problem.
-And as always, using a vet-quality flea and tick preventative is a great way to enhance tick prevention and the life of your best friend.
+As always, using a vet-quality flea and tick preventative is a great way to enhance flea and tick prevention and the life of your best friend.